O'Connor Logo

 GA4 runs session-scope, user-scope, and event-scope attribution models side by side.
 Every GA4 account I audit has this same setup running whether the business owner knows it or not.

-The honest answer is that most businesses have no idea this is happening behind the scenes.
+The honest answer is that most businesses I work with have no idea this is happening behind the scenes.

 Here's what matters: you're not choosing between models.
 You're seeing all three at once.